 Before diving into today’s Money Morning, I wanted to let you know about some exciting changes ahead in 2017.

-Starting on Tuesday, 3 January — our first new edition following the holiday break — I will be writing for our sister publication, The Daily Reckoning.
+Starting on Tuesday, 3 January — our first new edition following the holiday break — I will be writing for our sister publication, Markets and Money.
 Along with co-editor Vern Gowdie, I’ll continue to call it like I see it, bringing you all of the latest resources news and global investment insights you’ve come to expect.

 That means you will no longer see me leading off here at Money Morning.
 Don’t worry though.
 We’ve got a great editor lined up to fill my shoes over here.

-To follow me at The Daily Reckoning, you can simply click here.
-I hope to see you over at The Daily Reckoning in the New Year.
+To follow me at Markets and Money, you can simply click here.
+I hope to see you over at Markets and Money in the New Year.

 Now, onto the latest for gold.